Falcon-J/Falcon-J/README.md

 - 🌱 I’m currently learning **MERN stack**

 - 👯 I’m looking to collaborate on **AI/ML Projects**

-- 👨‍💻 All of my projects are available at [https://github.com/Falcon-J/](https://github.com/Falcon-J/)

 - 📫 How to reach me **omkarjawalikar04@gmail.com**